taldb/SVPK_File/README.md

 - **Image Handling**: Pillow
 - **Clipboard Management**: Pyperclip

-### Future Improvements
+### TODO

 - Add support for additional cryptographic algorithms.
 - Improve metadata visualization.
 - Enable batch processing of multiple files.
+- Make a way to encrypt a picture (you could only view it using a PEM file)
+- Add console commands (to make tasks without a UI)
 ---

 ### More

 - Use the files in the 'test' directory, make sure to use them with their correct PEM key files (are in the same directory).
-- use generateKeys to create a pair of Keys for the Hashing and encryption
+- use generateKeys to create a pair of Keys for the Hashing and encryption .

 ---